Home

 4. Press the ENTER key to proceed from the "Align:" prompt.

-5. You can confirm that the time zone offset is correct by checking the local time computed by the Autostar as follows:
+5. You can confirm that the time zone offset is correct by checking the local time computed by the handset as follows:

 1. Press and hold the MODE key for at least 2 seconds.